How to Check Safety of Website?

 With ongoing reminders in meetings and with break room talk, make the benefits for following security protocols public.
 Publicly recognize and thank staff for their devotion to security in order to encourage a productive and constructive attitude in your business.

 That doesn’t say, though, that your team shouldn’t know the risks.
-Explain what is at stake when engaging in non-compliant behaviour, from breaches of client security to loss of data, and the costs involved.
+Explain what is at stake when engaging in non-compliant behavior, from breaches of client security to loss of data, and the costs involved.
 Safety can be seen as adding value to the business, and as vital to the success of the business as encouraging sales and customer service leads.

 Improving Security is an Ongoing Process